gecio/gecio.github.io/docs/_optimist/guided_tour/step13/index.en.md

 Now we will demonstrate a way to create all these in an integrated way so that we can create an entire setup at once.
-This requires *python-heatclient* to be installed, which we've already done in step 4.
+This requires *python-heatclient* to be installed, which we've already done in [Step 4: Our way to the console](/optimist/guided_tour/step04).

 Installation
 ------------